 There is no legal requirement for child warning labelling on plastic bags in Europe.
 However, warnings usually a condition of supply for most large retailers so in practice nearly all products sold have such warnings on the bags they are contained in.

-Toys, and packaging associated with toys, are required to comply with the Toy Safety Directive and the risk of suffocation from plastic bags and sheets is recognised by the harmonised standard, EN 71-1.
-Bags larger than 380mm opening circumference and having a drawstring closure must be made of a material which is permeable to air.
+Toys, and packaging associated with toys, are required to comply with the Toy Safety Directive and the risk of suffocation from plastic bags and sheets is recognised by the harmonised standard, EN71-1.
+Bags with an opening circumference larger than 380mm and having a drawstring closure must be made of a material which is permeable to air.
 Flexible plastic sheeting (which would include bags used for packaging) must be thicker than 0.038 mm if over a certain size and be perforated so that over any area 30mm x 30mm a minimum of 1% of the area has been removed.

 BS 1133-21 contains a specification and recommended wording for a warning notice on bags and describes the criteria for the conditions under which it should be applied.
 However, the standard is not primarily concerned with the safety of products and is not a complete specification for bags with warnings and perforations.